dougbtv/docker-asterisk/high-availability/README.md

 Now let's browse to the `high-availability/ansible` directory in the clone, we're going to edit the vars file in question.
 Let's edit `vars/coreos.yml`, and mainly we'll set the location of the CoreOS image, and we'll add our private keys into the file.

+N.B.
+If you're like me and you're going to version it but you don't want to expose credentials to your git repo, you can copy `vars/coreos.yml` to `vars/private.yml` and take advantage of the `.gitignore` in this project, and the fact that the playbooks account for this private file to override the defaults.

 You also could set the proper IP addresses to use, too.
 I like to create entries in `/etc/hosts` to later ssh to the CoreOS machines to inspect them.

 ```yml